 If you are a deaf or hearing impaired, our staff have a range of communication options to ensure that they can communicate effectively with you.
 This might include writing things down.

 Where possible we ask that all patients and visitors who are coming into the hospital building take a lateral flow test before they come.

 We have produced an information leaflet to help you prepare for your surgery, which explains more about self-isolating, screening and other things you should consider before your admission.
 You can read this leaflet on preparing for surgery here.

 Patients coming to us for cancer surgery

-Please click here for more information about information you need to know prior to (and after) your surgery.
+Please click here for information you need to know prior to (and after) your surgery.